 Sour cream is a versatile ingredient that adds a delicious layer of richness and creamy texture to almost any recipe.
-It’s also an excellent yogurt and buttermilk substitute thanks to its ability to making baked goods lighter and more fluffy.
+It’s also an excellent yogurt substitute thanks to its ability to making baked goods lighter and more fluffy.

 Sour cream, like many dairy-based condiments, is one of the world’s most wasted ingredients.
 While used in so many types of Western cuisine and recipes, like Tex-Mex burritos or European soups, we often fail to use it all in time.

 Thankfully, we can cut down on food waste and save money by freezing sour cream, all while maintaining a remarkable level of quality and freshness.
 Whether you want to use it in potato salad or salad dressing, here’s how to freeze sour cream.

 If you want to freeze an opened can of sour cream, follow the steps below:

 - Whip it in a container to help distribute moisture evenly and minimize the separation of the components

 - Put the cream in an airtight or Ziploc bag, or an airtight container

 - If you use a Ziploc, remove as much air as possible before sealing

 - Put the cream in the freezer

 Fresh Sour Cream